Transparent dark purple Insurte logo

 Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-Can I apply for a Schengen visa online?
+FAQs: How to apply for a Schengen visa

 Tips for applying for a Schengen visa